DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/remoteOperations.md

             // ...
         ]
     }

-A sorting operation executes on a back-end if you enable the `remoteOperations` property and set the ['scrolling.mode'](/api-reference/10%20UI%20Components/dxPivotGrid/1%20Configuration/scrolling/mode.md '/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/scrolling/#mode') property to **'virtual'**.
-In all other cases, a sorting operation is executed locally.

 Refer to the [Server-Side Data Processing](/concepts/70%20Data%20Binding/00%20Specify%20a%20Data%20Source/60%20Custom%20Data%20Sources/2%20Load%20Data/5%20Server-Side%20Data%20Processing.md '/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Custom_Data_Sources/#Load_Data/Server-Side_Data_Processing') article for more information on how DevExtreme components communicate with the server.